-Chris Cleave begins this war novel with page after page of lighthearted and relentless repartee.
-At the outbreak of war, Tom thinks himself possibly "the only man in London who did not think the war was an unmissable parade lap."
+Chris Cleave begins this war novel with page after page of relentless lighthearted repartee.
+At the outbreak of war, Tom considers himself possibly "the only man in London who did not think the war was an unmissable parade lap."
 Raised to the post of running a school district, he reflects that he "might celebrate the promotion if he didn't have the gift for noticing that the schools were empty."

 Tom's friend and flatmate, Alistair, restored paintings for the Tate before the museum's treasures were trucked to Wales and hidden in a mine shaft for the duration.
 On hearing his friend has signed up, Tom gives him a jar of blackberry jam freshly made with wild fruit and the last of their sugar ration.
 When his friend vows to "lay it down" to "open together at war's end," the reader fears that jar of jam will not be shared by the pals in peacetime.